-I’d have ONE bottle on hand.
+I’d have at least ONE bottle on hand.
 Even if you plan to breastfeed. it’s just smart to buy one.
 Some people never do, and that’s fine.
 You don’t need the super expensive kind.
 Just have one.
 I actually got a couple of free bottles from baby stuff I had signed up for, so it’s possible to even find samples for free.
 Unless you have a friend who didn’t use their bottles much, I’d recommend buying them new.
 Nipples have a pretty sure lifetime, plus it kind of grosses me out otherwise.

 A swing might not be a need in everyone’s book.
 It was in mine.
 AND it is likely that you have a friend willing to lend their’s out.
 You only use it for a few moths but boy oh BOY is it bliss when your baby just needs SOMETHING.
 I love these smaller models that take up very little floor space.
 I had a wind-up swing. #iamold #nobatteries